 Lack of Time

-Speaking of stress, another reason for it is that we are working so much that we don’t have the time to do anything to relieve it.
-Exercise has been proven to help reduce stress levels, but who has time for that when you are working 80 hours per week just to keep the bills paid?
+Another reason for stress is that we are working so much that we don’t have the time to do anything to relieve it.
+Exercise reduces stress levels, but who has time for that when you are working 80 hours per week just to keep the bills paid?

-The standard retort is just to work harder, increase your skills, side hustle, and do all these things so that you can better yourself.
-But those helpful pieces of advice don’t consider the fact that there is not enough time in the day to do those things when you are engrossed in the culture of work until you drop.
+The standard retort is just to work harder, increase your skills, side hustle, and do all these things to better yourself.
+But those helpful pieces of advice don’t consider that there is not enough time in the day to do those things when you are stuck in a system that wants to work you to death.

 Why is Our Work Culture so Horrible?